weimin581/demo_DRED_DIP/README.md

 # demo_DRED-DIP
-# eep Image Prior (DIP) has emerged as a powerful image restoration technique, but it still faces limitations.
+# Deep Image Prior (DIP) has emerged as a powerful image restoration technique, but it still faces limitations.
 # Particularly, DIP struggles when handling complex degradation scenarios involving mixed image artifacts.
 # To address this limitation, we propose a novel technique to enhance Deep Image Prior's performance in handling mixed image degradation.
 # Our approach leverages additional priors and incorporates advanced regularization methods into the optimization process of DIP.